 Rethinking Hell: A Clearer View of God’s Judgement

-I’ll be honest with you, this is something I thought I “knew” the answer to because of the teachings I heard growing up.
-The more I studied it, though, the less positive I feel that I know exactly what’s going to happen.
-For believers, the questions “What happens when we die?” has some pretty clear answers in scripture.
-We’re not sure exactly what life in God’s family will be like, but we know that we’ll be resurrected and “we shall be like Him, for we shall see Him as He is.”
+For believers, the question “What happens when we die?” has clear answers in scripture.
+We’re not sure exactly what life in God’s family will be like, but we know that we’ll either be resurrected from the dead (if we died before Jesus’s return) or transformed into spirit beings (if we’re still alive at His return).
+At that point, “we will be like him, because we will see him just as he is” (1 John 3:2, NET).
 For other people, things are a bit more ambiguous.

 What is “hell”?